 I would like to thank everyone who was involved in this project.
 Thank you for taking the time to write to me and share your personal stories, even when they may have been difficult to tell.

 When checking in with my black friends, they have expressed that the past few weeks have been very taxing mentally.
 Memories of being discriminated against have been forcibly upheaved and naturally, it has left members of the black community feeling overwhelmed.

 Despite going through a very upsetting period, everyone who contributed to this article made sure they stood up and used their voice.
 Your collective strength through your pain is admirable and that courage is what will make real change happen.
 I am so proud to say I know you all.

 It is also important to note, through this project alone I have learnt so much.
 Education was my main purpose when writing this.
-I could read all the books on race in the world and learn political theories, but I believe personal anecdotes are even more important to hear.
-They reflect what is going on the ground level and how policy reforms affect people of colour in their day-to-day lives.
+I could read all the books on race in the world and learn political theories.
+However, I believe personal anecdotes are the most important to hear.
+They reflect what is going on the ground level and how policy reform affects black people in their day-to-day lives.